-You should be almost set for Easter now that you have my recipes for Jalapeño Deviled Eggs and these yummy Peanut Butter-Toffee Chocolate Eggs 😉 Heads up: watch for another recipe this week that will be a perfect dish to help use up any leftover ham.
+You should be almost set for Easter now that you have my recipes for Jalapeño Deviled Eggs and these yummy Peanut Butter-Toffee Chocolate Eggs.
+I’ve shared this candy recipe before, but it’s worth reminding readers about each year, if you ask me!

 If you’re into making easy (and delicious) candy like these peanut butter eggs, I recommend you try my recipe for Buttermilk Fudge with Orange & Rosemary.
 I’ve made it at Christmastime, but it has a nice spring vibe to it that’s perfect for this time of year.
 And bonus: it’s truly easy to make, even if you’ve never made fudge before.

 Another easy-to-make candy recipe to try is my Homemade Cardamom-Orange Soft Caramels.
 They basically melt in your mouth and are a new family favorite.